 By Christine Long of Kathryn Wayne-Spindler & Associates, PC posted in Divorce on Monday, December 8, 2014.

 There is a misconception that separation is cheaper or quicker than divorce.
-Although there are some benefits to each, in Michigan at least, neither has the distinct advantage when it comes to time or money.
+Although there are some benefits to each, in Michigan at least, neither has a distinct advantage when it comes to time or money.

 The process is actually remarkably similar with the biggest difference being that with separation, the couple still remains legally married after the split.
 In all other ways, the Judgment of Separation Maintenance agreement covers the same ground as a divorce settlement.
 With each, both parties hire lawyers or go through mediation.
 They pay court fees and go before a judge who: determines division of assets and debts; child custody and visitation; alimony; and child support, etc.